BitPoet/ProcessModuleApiDoc/README.md

 On-the-fly class documentation viewer for the [ProcessWire CMS](https://processwire.com)

 ## What it does
-Adds a "Module API Docs" menu entry in the ProcessWire backend that lets you view on-the-fly generated PHP doc for the module class itself and any accompanying PHP files.
+Adds a "Module API Docs" menu entry in the ProcessWire backend that lets you view on-the-fly generated PHP doc for modules and other PHP files.

 ## Requirements